irssi/irssi.github.io/_posts/2021-05-27-on-freenode-and-the-move-to-libera-chat.markdown

-This was the result of an internal disagreement between staff members - those who were happy to move everything immediately, and those who wanted to wait for things to settle down and allow us to assess the possible legal consequences of removing freenode as a network in our source code.
+This was the result of an internal disagreement between staff members - those who were happy to move everything immediately, and those who wanted to wait for things to settle down and allow us to assess the possible legal issue of removing freenode as a network in our source code.

 The [first commit][c1] ("update default network") was acked by several of us